 The difference in profit margins of firms that are already employing people analytics as opposed to those that haven’t is about 56%.
 That statistic alone might be enough to showcase its scope and possibility of implementation by the year end.

 At this point of time, the personal analytics market is a small one.
 But, it shows great promise in the near future.
 The collection and analysis of personal data is under heavy scrutiny by the community, as ethical use of such data is not completely guaranteed even at this point of time.

 Currently, all tools necessary for analysing personal data are available

 However, there are greater strides in the field that are acceptable to the entire population.
 We can see the HR implications with the increasing amount of personal data that we collect from companies to give its employees an opportunity to make data driven choices and work decisions.
-Still, we believe it will take more time than the end of this year for personal analytics in it’s complete capacity.
+Still, we believe it will take more time than the end of this year for personal analytics in its complete capacity.

 Lastly, we are improving employee experiences across companies driven by data and otherwise.
 Empowering employees to lead a healthier and more balanced life has been the talk of the year in the HR sector.
 Many firms have welcomed newcomers with open arms.
 They make them feel comfortable and hire with growth in mind, both organisational and personal.
 The HR is accepting this trend in 2020 more willingly.
 We will see greater improvements with this trend going ahead.

 Looking at the current trends that are developing from the year 2018, everything seems to be going more or less as expected.
 In the next instalment of this blog we will discuss more trends for 2020.
 We will also discuss how they are holding up after 2 quarters have passed this year.
-To know more about HR automation and predictions, please visit us here.